-College student fatally shot in South Carolina after trying to enter wrong house: Police
+'Lucky to be his parents': Family mourns college student killed after trying to enter wrong house

 MORE: Suspect in alleged racially motivated killing at Jacksonville Dollar General store to be identified: Sheriff

-Investigators are consulting with the Fifth Circuit Solicitor’s Office in Columbia regarding the circumstances of the case, according to the statement.
+Investigators are consulting with the Fifth Circuit Solicitor’s Office in Columbia regarding the circumstances of the case, according to the police statement.

 Classes for the fall semester at the University of South Carolina began on Thursday.

+Donofrio's parents told ABC affiliate station WTNH in New Haven, Connecticut, their son was a member of the Phi Kappa Sigma fraternity and was studying applied exercise science.
+The parents said moved him into an off-campus house last week, adding their son was excited to live with four friends for his junior year.

-"Our Student Affairs team is providing resources and support to those who may be affected by this tragedy, and we remind all of our students that help is always available to them," officials of the university said in a statement.
+"Our Student Affairs team is providing resources and support to those who may be affected by this tragedy, and we remind all of our students that help is always available to them," University of South Carolina officials said in a statement.

 MORE: Gunshots fired into Florida home, killing 12-year-old